This post may contain affiliate links. Please see my disclosure policy for details.

 2. The Ambleside Inn have 30 newly refurbished rooms to check in to

-Although the building may be old, The Ambleside Inn have made 30 fresh rooms to enjoy on your stay.
+Although the building may be old, The Ambleside Inn has made 30 fresh rooms to enjoy on your stay.
 I absolutely love how spacious the rooms are and are always light and clean.

 Also, I was a big fan of some local artwork and paintings on the walls.
 I had some of the old railway posters for the Lake District which is awesome as I collect old postcards with similar designs.

-I had a small dresser with all-important tea and coffee facilities with biscuits, that I’m happy to report were replenished on the daily.
+I had a small dresser with all-important tea and coffee facilities with biscuits, that I’m happy to report were replenished on a daily basis.

-For me, that’s becoming more and more important to be environmentally conscious so I’m happy the Inn Collection are on board with it too.
+For me, that’s becoming more and more important to be environmentally conscious so I’m happy the Inn Collection is on board with it too.